 How much do Single Entry Bonds cost?

 The cost of single entry bonds or SEB’s varies depending on the mode of transportation.
 The minimum cost for an SEB is $65 when shipped by air, and $140 when shipped by ocean.
 Ocean shipments, for example, require 2 separate bonds (ISF Bond and Entry Bond).

 These are normally calculated based on the entered value of the merchandise, including taxes, duties, and fees.
 In the case that the goods are subject to other government agency requirements (visa, quota), the price of SEBs will be counted three times the total entered value of the merchandise.

 What is an Annual Bond?

-An annual bond is a $50,000 bond, which is valid for 1 year.
+An annual bond is a $50,000 bond, valid for 1 year.
 It is attached to a company's tax ID/EIN number and can be reused throughout the year for multiple imports.
-Additionally, an annual bond is not a broker or forwarder specific bond, so in the case that you switch brokers, the bond will not be affected and can still be used.
+Annual bonds are not a broker or forwarder-specific bond, so in the case that you switch brokers, the bond will still be valid.

 To indicate your bond size, you must first know the total amount of duties and taxes incurred on your shipment.
 After that, follow this chart to understand the size of your bond.